Start Exporting: Your Practical Guide

 Building the SimVenture brand has involved little hitchhiking but much globe-trotting over the last decade.

-In this time exporting has become a key revenue stream with over 35% of sales consistently coming from overseas.
-So what’s been learnt and how can you start exporting and thus build your business?
+In this time, exporting has become a key revenue stream for our company.
+Over 35% of all sales are now sourced from overseas.
+So what’s been learnt and how can you start exporting and build your business?
 Here are my top 10 tips…

 1. Start exporting with your national export agency

 The DIT provides an invaluable service which includes local advice from international trade specialists.
 Over the last 10 years, this agency has offered excellent & ongoing advice, training and leads abroad – virtually all for free.
 We have also benefited from several grants to support trips overseas (up to 50% of costs).

 Subsidies have made it much easier to justify time and effort spent travelling.
 If you’re not based in the UK, find out which government department will help you to start exporting and discover what support is available.